themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 - **Masked Language Model**
 Transformer models such as BERT, ROBERTA and ALBERT have been trained on a large amount of text using a pretext task called "Masked Language Modeling" where the model has to predict masked words based on the context.
 <br>
 This can be used to augment some text.
-For example, we could use a pre-trained BERT model and mask some parts of the text.
-Then, we use the BERT model to predict the token for the mask.
+For example, we could use a pre-trained BERT model, mask some parts of the text and ask the BERT model to predict the token for the mask.
 ![](/images/nlp-aug-bert-mlm.png){.img-center}
 Thus, we can generate variations of a text using the mask predictions.
 Compared to previous approaches, the generated text is more grammatically coherent as the model takes context into account when making predictions.
 ![](/images/nlp-aug-bert-augmentations.png){.img-center}
-This is easy to implement with open-source libraries such as transformers by Hugging Face.
+This is easy to implement with open-source libraries such as [transformers](https://huggingface.co/transformers/) by Hugging Face.
 You can set the token you want to replace with `<mask>` and generate predictions.
 ```python
 from transformers import pipeline
 nlp = pipeline('fill-mask')